Soleta Homes

 Carbon stored, not emitted

 Timber is the only mainstream building material that stores carbon rather than emitting it during production.
-A Soleta home locks in approximately 30–40 tonnes of CO₂ for the lifetime of the building.
-Steel and concrete construction of equivalent size typically emits 80–120 tonnes of CO₂ in production alone.
+A Soleta home stores approximately 30–40 tonnes of CO₂ in its structure for the lifetime of the building — a figure that varies with home size and timber volume.
+Steel and concrete construction of equivalent programme typically emits 80–120 tonnes of CO₂ in production.
+The contrast is structural, not marginal.

 02

-By mass, 97% of the materials in a Soleta home are of organic or natural origin — timber, wood fibre insulation, natural finishes, stone.
-No EPS, no mineral wool, no synthetic membranes.
-At the end of its life, a Soleta home can be almost entirely composted or recycled.
+By mass, 97% of the materials in a Soleta home are of organic or natural origin — structural timber, insulation materials, natural finishes, stone.
+No EPS foam, no mineral wool, no synthetic membranes.
+At the end of its life, a Soleta home can be almost entirely composted, reclaimed or recycled.
+That is a consequence of material selection made from the start, not a retrospective claim.

 03